sfeuerriegel/SentimentAnalysis/README.md

 The approach utilizes LASSO regularization to extract words from documents that statistically feature a positive and negative polarity.
 This immediately reveals manifold implications for practitioners, finance research and social sciences: researchers can use R to extract text components that are relevant for readers and test their hypothesis based on these.

--   Proellochs, Feuerriegel and Neumann (2015) \[Generating Domain-Specific Dictionaries Using Bayesian Learning\]{<http://dx.doi.org/10.2139/ssrn.2522884>}, Proceedings of the 23rd European Conference on Information Systems (ECIS 2015), Muenster, Germany.
+-   Proellochs, Feuerriegel and Neumann (2015) Generating Domain-Specific Dictionaries Using Bayesian Learning, Proceedings of the 23rd European Conference on Information Systems (ECIS 2015), Muenster, Germany. \[DOI: 10.2139/ssrn.2522884\]{<http://dx.doi.org/10.2139/ssrn.2522884>}

 License
 -------

-**SentimentAnalysis** is released under the [MIT License](https://opensource.org/licenses/MIT) Copyright (c) 2016 Stefan Feuerriegel & Nicolas Pröllochs
+**SentimentAnalysis** is released under the [MIT License](https://opensource.org/licenses/MIT)

+Copyright (c) 2016 Stefan Feuerriegel & Nicolas Pröllochs